Hedvig of Holstein

-Hedvig of Holstein (Heilwig, Hedevig; 1398–1436) was a duchess of Schleswig and a countess of Holstein from the family of Schauenburg.
+Hedvig of Holstein (Heilwig; Hedevig; died c.
+1436) was a German noblewoman of the House of Schauenburg and, by marriage to Dietrich of Oldenburg, Countess of Oldenburg.
+She was the daughter of Gerhard VI of Holstein-Rendsburg, Duke of Schleswig and Count of Holstein, and Elisabeth of Brunswick-Lüneburg.

-She was the mother of King Christian I of Denmark and ancestor of the Danish Royal houses of Oldenburg and Schleswig-Holstein-Sonderburg-Glücksburg.
+She was the mother of Christian I of Denmark, the first king of Denmark from the House of Oldenburg.

 Biography

 She was a daughter of Gerhard VI of Holstein-Rendsburg and his wife, Catherine Elisabeth of Brunswick-Lüneburg.
 Her brother was Adolf VIII/I, Count of Holstein/Duke of Schleswig.
 Through their father, they were cognatic descendants of King Eric V of Denmark (1249–1286) while through their mother, they were cognatic descendants of King Abel of Denmark (1218–1252).
 Through their father, they were also descendants of King Magnus III of Sweden.

-On 18 April 1417 Hedvig was married to Prince Balthasar of Mecklenburg, who died of the plague in 1421.
-In 1423 she was married to Dietrich, Count of Oldenburg.
-From her second marriage she had the following children:
+On 18 April 1417, Hedvig married Balthasar of Werle, who died in 1421.
+In 1423, she married Dietrich, Count of Oldenburg.
+They had four children: